 IS CAFFEINE HELPING OR HARMING?

-Drinking a little caffeine before starting on a complex task may help.
+Drinking a little caffeine before starting a complex task may help.
 Caffeine can help stimulate your brain and lift some of the fog.

 However, use caution because caffeine overconsumption can lead to feeling shaky, digestive discomfort, anxiety, irritability, and insomnia.